mattmakai/fullstackpython.com/source/content/pages/08-monitoring-analytics/0801-logging.markdown

 # Logging
-Logging is a mechanism for monitoring web applications written with a web framework.
+Logging saves output such as errors, warnings and event information to files for debugging purposes.

+## Why is logging important?
 Runtime exceptions that prevent code from running are important to log to investigate and fix the source of the problems.
 Informational and debugging logging also helps to understand how the application is performing even if code is working as intended.

+## Logging levels
 Logging is often grouped into several categories:

 1. Information